 Lifestyle

-Thrifting for stationery
+How to thrift for stationery

 Flashback to what seems like an entire lifetime ago, I worked as a junior marketer at a stationery e-commerce in my early 20s.
 While I eventually left that post after a year, it was there where I developed a lifelong appreciation for stationery, especially fancy luxury stationery.
 There is, admittedly, a lot of frivolity and froufrou in the stationery world.
 As someone who loves to look at beautiful things, I don’t consider myself above it.
 But in my self-employed era, I also can’t justify splurging on stationery very often.